 Hemangiomas characteristically exhibit three phases of evolution: (a) proliferative phase, (b) involuting phase, and (c) involuted phase.
 The proliferating phase is characterized by a rapid growth phase that starts at 1 to 2 months of age and lasts until 6 to 9 months of age.
 This growth phase is followed by the involuting phase that usually starts in the second year of life and persists for several years.
 More than 90% of untreated hemangiomas involute, that is, attain maximal regression by 9 years of age.
 Up to 30% of hemangiomas leave postinvolution changes including hypopigmentation, scarring, telangiectasia, and fibrofatty tissue.

 Bleeding and ulceration with secondary infection and scarring, especially in hemangiomas involving the diaper area, are commonly seen.
-Other serious complications include orbital obstruction and amblyopia with periorbital hemangiomas, upper airway obstruction with ...
+Other serious complications include orbital obstruction ...